ninjasujan/node-elasticsearch/README.md

 **Analyzer**
 Analyzer is a combination of tokenizer and filters that can be applied to any field for analyzing in Elasticsearch.
 There are already built in analyzers available in Elasticsearch.

-### Text Analysis

-Elasticsearch performs text analysis when indexing or searching text fields.

-If your index doesn’t contain text fields, no further setup is needed; you can skip the pages in this section.